Data-Advantage/vibestack/example/launchweek-ai/landing-page.md

 A3: After completing Day 1, you'll have: 1) A comprehensive product requirements document, 2) Technical specifications including database schema, 3) Marketing content for your landing page, 4) A deployed landing page with prototype elements, and 5) Implementation guidance for next steps.

 **Q4: How much does LaunchWeek.ai cost?**
-A4: New users receive 2 free credits to evaluate the platform.
-Additional credits are available for $50 for 3 credits (one-time purchase) or unlimited access through our monthly ($7) or annual ($70) subscription plans.
+A4: New users receive 1 free project credit upon account creation.
+Additional credits are available for purchase in different packages - a 3-pack for $50 or a 10-pack for $125, giving you flexibility based on your needs.

 **Q5: What tools do I need to have before starting?**
 A5: You'll need accounts with: 1) Claude.ai (for AI assistance), 2) v0.dev (for UI generation), 3) Vercel (for deployment), 4) GitHub (for project storage), and 5) Supabase (for database).
 We provide detailed guidance on setting up these accounts as part of our onboarding.